srih4ri/srih4ri.github.com/resume/index.md

 Email: [srih4ri@gmail.com](mailto:srih4ri@gmail.com) \| Github: [srih4ri](https://github.com/srih4ri) \| Phone: [+91 7204275616](tel:+917204275616)

-Worked in two product companies and a consulting company.
+Worked with three product companies and a consulting company.
 Also had short stints of starting up and freelancing.

 ## Experience

+### Product Engineer, Scripbox

+#### Mentoring
+- Lead the backend team for scripbox's core services.
+- Onboarded a team of four rails developers to react, switched to react from handlebars with zero impact on delivery times.
+- Nurtured a culture of ownership and pride.

+#### Ops and site reliability.
+- First responder for incidents in scripbox's core services.
+- Provided On Call support and ensured uptime of scripbox's call center.
+- Rolled out rails upgrade from 4.3 to 5.1 with near zero downtime.

+#### Product
+- Built a Business Process Management software from scratch.
+Over the last one year, this software makes scripbox's processes measurable, efficient and fast.
+- Built a highly concurrent Portfolio Reporting System in a short span of a month, used elixir and postgres.
+- Built key components for a paperless onboarding process - Reduced time to invest in a mutual fund to hours from days.

+#### Technologies used
+- AWS, kubernetes, docker.
+- ruby, elixir
+- elasticsearch, postgres, mysql
+- LaTex, Redash/Metabase

 #### Software Consultant, Big Binary